axeldroz/Jet-Pack-2-Tek-3/README.md

 <p>Jet Pack is a school project of Epitech.</p>

 <p>Dates : July 7th 2016 to July 13th 2016<br/>
-Collaborateurs : Loïc GIGOMAS et Axel DROZDZYNSKI</p>
+Collaborators : Loïc GIGOMAS et Axel DROZDZYNSKI</p>

 <h3>Project :</h3>
 <p>This is the adaptation of the famous mobile game Jetpack Joyride PC linux.<br/>